berndverst/tf_serverless/README.md

-Deploys a TensorFlow model to Azure Functions for hosting an Inferencing API.
+Deploys a TensorFlow model-based inferencing API to Azure Functions.

-Heavily relies on these instructions: https://docs.microsoft.com/azure/azure-functions/functions-create-first-function-python

 ## Forked from https://github.com/Vetal1977/tf_aws_lambda

 This project is based on the above fork which deployed a TensorFlow model to AWS Lambda.
 This project shows how to do this on Azure Functions.
+For instructions, see [HowTo.md](HowTo.md).

 ### Serverless serving of a TensorFlow model on Azure Functions
 This is an extension of my [TensorFlow Serving test project](https://github.com/Vetal1977/tf_serving_example).
 It introduces a serverless serving of a sample GAN model, implemented with TensorFlow.
 It receives REST requests to predict [Street View House Numbers](http://ufldl.stanford.edu/housenumbers/).